 It might have always been your intention to retire when the state pension kicks in, but you don't have to retire at this point – and you don't have to take your state pension straightaway either.

-New legislation from April 2011 means that your employer can't terminate your contract when you reach state retirement age – leaving you free to continue in your job for as long as you like (subject to your health and ability to do the job in question).
+New legislation from April 2011 means that your employer can't terminate your contract when you reach state retirement age, leaving you free to continue in your job for as long as you like (subject to your health and ability to do the job in question).
 That means you don't have to take any income from your pension and you can carry on building your retirement pot for longer as well.

 As previously mentioned, you can also defer when you start to receive the state pension.
 When you finally do take your state pension you can either receive this money as a lump sum, or as an additional amount on top of your regular state pension payment.

 Make it your business to find out what you've got, how much it's worth, how well it's performing and how much the charges are.
 Transfer any pensions that aren't pulling their weight.
+We recommend you seek independent financial advice before making any decisions.

-You should also consider any debts you have – paying off expensive credit card and overdraft debt in the near term, will free up more money to pay into your pension long term – so prioritise this first (transferring expensive balances onto a top 0% balance transfer credit card is a good idea as well).
+You should also consider any debts you have – paying off expensive credit card and overdraft debt in the near term, will free up more money to pay into your pension in the long term – so prioritise this first (transferring expensive balances onto a 0% balance transfer credit card is a good idea as well).

 Look at your mortgage – will the term extend into retirement?
 Can this be reduced so you're mortgage-free earlier?
 Don't sit on the time bomb and expect it to defuse itself – take action.
 Now!